Pawventures

 Japan requires:

-• Two rabies vaccinations 30+ days apart, with a mandatory 180-day waiting period after the second vaccination (primary series)
+• Two rabies vaccinations 30+ days apart, plus a mandatory 180-day waiting period after the second vaccination

-• Rabies antibody titer test (at approved lab)
+• Rabies antibody titer test at an approved lab

 • Import permit from Japan Animal Quarantine Service